ucl-exoplanets/ExoTETHyS/README.md

 **sail\_example7**: This example computes the limb-darkening coefficients for two targets with names over multiple spectroscopic bins within an instrument passband.
 It creates two files named "HD209458b_ldc.pickle" and "WASP43b_ldc.pickle".

 **trip\_example**: This example computes an "exact" transit light-curve based on some auxiliary input files.
 It creates two files named "trip_ld_Teff6100.0_logg4.5_MH0.0_TESS.pickle" and "trip_ld_Teff6100.0_logg4.5_MH0.0_TESS.txt".
-WARNING: running this trip\_example will consume a lot of memory (>10 GB), because by default TRIP uses 100000 annuli to compute the integral stellar flux.
-The user can set a different number of annuli by uncommenting the line with "n\_annuli" in the trip\_example.txt and changing the relevant number (5000-10000 should be sufficient to get a nice looking light-curve, but the absolute precision is not guaranteed).